Giibbzziiee/WebDesign2026/Project12/README.md

 ## The What

 For this assignment, I built a small canvas survival game called **Rune Runner** for my Gibson Media portfolio.
-You control a glowing orange rune with WASD or arrow keys and try to avoid a bouncing wraith.
-Ten collisions triggers a game over overlay, and R restarts without a page reload.
+You control a glowing orange rune with WASD or arrow keys and try to catch a bouncing wraith.
+Ten collisions triggers a game win overlay, and R restarts without a page reload.

 ## The How